- This itinerary is a privately guided tour, designed just to show you what is possible.

 Siem Reap ExplorationDay 5

-Early morning you will start witness sunrise over Angkor Wat temple and listening singing birds over the ancient land of Angkor area.
+In the early morning, you will start witness sunrise over Angkor Wat temple and listening to singing birds over the ancient land of Angkor area.
 You also can walk to nearby Pagoda and offering food to monks.
-After monks finished breakfast you start enjoy your breakfast box on the ground floor of pagoda, jasmine tea will be served in the peaceful of pagoda.
-Spend your own time talk to the monk and nuns to exchange the culture or relieve.
+After the monks finished breakfast, you’ll start to enjoy your breakfast box on the ground floor of pagoda, jasmine tea will be served in the peacefulness of pagoda.
+Spend your time talking to the monk and nuns to exchange the culture or relieve.

 + Banteay Samre: Its rose-colored sandstone walls are decorated with carvings and bas-reliefs, which are among the most accomplished Angkor has to offer.

-+ You continue to visit the fabulous Ta Prohm embraced by the roots of enormous fig trees and gigantic creepers
++ You’ll continue to visit the fabulous Ta Prohm embraced by the roots of enormous fig trees and gigantic creepers

 + Prasat Kravan – With its unique brick sculptures

 + Srah Srang – The Royal Baths” was once used for ritual bathing

 + Banteay Kdei – Surrounded by four concentric walls